Valdes-Tresanco-MS/gmx_MMPBSA/docs/command-line.md

         because of `gmx_mpi` conflicts with mpirun.
 In any case, this is not a problem since `gmx` works correctly and `gmx_mpi` only parallels `mdrun`, the rest of the GROMACS tools work in a single thread.
 See this [issue](https://github.com/Valdes-Tresanco-MS/gmx_MMPBSA/issues/26) to see the output.

+    !!! warning
+        The nmode calculations require a considerable amount of RAM.
+Consider that the total amount of RAM will be:

+        RAM~total~ = RAM~1_frame~ * NUM of Threads

+        If it consumes all the RAM of the system it can cause crashes, instability or system shutdown!

     !!! note
         At a certain level, running RISM in parallel may actually hurt performance, since previous solutions are used